 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-After the birth of a child, a regular check up with your paediatrician is a must.
-During these visits, the doctor listens to the baby’s heart beat for abnormalities.
-One of the most common diagnoses is that of a heart murmur.
-The name may sound very intimidating and worrisome, but heart murmurs are very common among children and in majority of the cases are not harmful.
+After the birth of a child, a regular check-up with your paediatrician is a must.
+During these visits, the doctor listens to the baby’s heartbeat for abnormalities.
+One of the most common diagnosis is that of a heart murmur.
+The name may sound very intimidating and worrisome, but heart murmurs are very common among children and, in a majority of the cases, are not harmful.

 Heart murmur technically refers to an additional swishing noise in the heart that is heard besides the regular ‘lub-tub’ beat.
 When the blood passes through the four different chambers of the heart, the auricles and ventricles close and open in a very rhythmic fashion to create the typical sound of the heart-beat.

 For different reasons, your child’s heart may produce an extra murmuring sound.
 This is picked up by your doctor during a regular visit as part of his first-line assessment.
 Many times, this heart murmur is innocent and does not indicate any serious underlying condition.
 Further clinical evaluation is usually done to characterise the reason behind the whooshing sound.

 How Common Are Heart Murmurs in Infants and Kids?

 Heart murmurs are pretty common among children.
 In fact, many expert opinions suggest that almost 90% of the children between the age of four and seven show signs of having a heart murmur.
 Occasionally, about one in a hundred children who have heart murmur turn out to have an underpinning defect in their heart.
 A baby heart murmur is usually evaluated with more caution to rule out any abnormalities.

 What Happens in Heart Murmur